Gareth Southgate backs Jack Grealish to thrive under pressure with England

 By PA Staff

-England boss Gareth Southgate says Jack Grealish can thrive under the pressure of expectation.
+Gareth Southgate believes Jack Grealish can thrive under the pressure of being England’s man of the moment.

-The Aston Villa midfielder earned the plaudits for his display in Sunday’s defeat to Belgium and he looks set to become an integral part of the Three Lions squad going forward.
+An autumn that started with questions about why the Aston Villa skipper was left out of the squad has ended with talk about a starring role at next summer’s rearranged European Championship.

+Grealish would make his England debut off the bench against Denmark in September having eventually been brought into the squad as an injury replacement and was named man of the match against Wales in October.

+The 25-year-old again shone in last week’s 3-0 friendly win against the Republic of Ireland – a country he turned down the chance to represent at senior level – and Sunday’s 2-0 Nations League loss to Belgium.

-Southgate said ahead of Wednesday’s Nations League qualifier against Iceland: “That is always important with any player.
-We are going to succeed or fail as a team and it is for everybody to contribute.
+Asked if he has to manage growing expectations around Grealish, Southgate said ahead of Wednesday’s dead rubber against Iceland: “Well, I think that’s always important with any player.
+We’re going to succeed or fail as a team and it’s for everybody to contribute.

+“One of the things we tried to ensure right through the last four years is that it’s collective expectation.

-“We have to make sure that is the same with Jack.
-He has had a super start to his international career, I think he will be able to handle the attention, he thrives under pressure.
+“He’s had a super start to his international career.
+I think he will be able to handle the attention because he’s a player that thrives under that pressure.

 Get the best features, fun and footballing frolics straight to your inbox every week.